Approved by the Executive Committee on March 08, 2022 and ratified at Faculty meeting on May 19, 2022. Updated by Faculty of Medicine on 11/19/2021.

 - A written reprimand to be placed in the student's academic file that chronicles the violation.
 This information can be included in the student's Medical Student Performance Evaluation (Dean's letter) and remain a permanent component of the student's file.

-- Require that the student seek professional assistance at the student’s expense.
+- Recommend that the student seek professional assistance at the student’s expense.

 - Require specific conditions that must be fulfilled to continue as a student.